nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/functionality/lifecycle-management.md

 ```

 **Finalizer behavior:**
-1. **Deletion timestamp set**: Package in terminating state
+1. **Deletion timestamp set**: Package revision in terminating state
 2. **Last finalizer removed**: Triggers actual deletion
 3. **Finalizers remain**: Update proceeds normally
 4. **Metadata updated**: Finalizers stored in metadata

 ## Audit and Tracking

-The lifecycle system maintains an audit trail of package evolution:
+The lifecycle system maintains an audit trail of package revision evolution:

 ### Audit Fields

 **PublishedBy:**
-- Records user who published the package
+- Records user who published the package revision
 - Set when lifecycle transitions to Published
 - Extracted from Kubernetes request context
 - Stored in PackageRevision status

 **PublishedAt:**
-- Timestamp when package was published
+- Timestamp when package revision was published
 - Set when lifecycle transitions to Published
 - Stored in PackageRevision status
 - Used for tracking approval timing